eunbiggabi/T3A1-workbook/README.md

 console.log(`I bought a ${make} ${model} in ${year}`);
 ```

 To create more instances of an Object, a Constructor function is required.
-Using ES6 syntax, I would do this using the Class function to create more instances of the ‘Captains’ object:
+Using ES6 syntax, I would do this using the Class function to create more instances of the ‘Cars’ object:

 ```
 class Cars {